hugoledoux/startinpy/docs/howitworks.md

 ```

+(point_location)=
 ### Point location: latest triangle or first "jump"?

 {func}`startinpy.DT.jump_and_walk`
 (default=False)

 Activate/deactivate the jump-and-walk for the point location.
-If deactivated the walk starts from the last inserted triangle; this is the default and should work fine for most real-world datasets.
+If deactivated, the walk starts from the last inserted triangle; this is the default and should work fine for most real-world datasets.
-If activated, then before a walk (to insert a new points in the DT), a subset of the points (hard-coded value: n<sup>0.25</sup>) are sampled, the Euclidean distance to each are calculated, and the walk starts from the closest one.
+If activated, then before a walk starts (to insert a new points in the DT), a subset of the points (a hard-coded value: n<sup>0.25</sup>) are sampled, the Euclidean distance to each is calculated, and the walk starts from the closest one.
-This should be activated when the spatial coherence in the dataset is very low (ie if the points are randomly shuffled).
+This should be activated when the spatial coherence in the dataset is very low (eg if the points are randomly shuffled).

 ```python
 dt = startinpy.DT()
 dt.jump_and_walk = True
 ```

+(duplicates_handling)=
 ### How xy-duplicates are handling

 {func}`startinpy.DT.duplicates_handling`